Illusion neckline wedding dress with lace bodice and full silk skirt. Button back fastening and organza train the scalloped lace edging.

 Original design sketch

 Toile dress fitting: this is the ‘practice run’ in cheap fabrics to perfect fit and style.
-The shapes are always very basic at this stage, though we have pinned a little bit of lace on the front for Vanessa to see how the ‘blending’ will work.
+The shapes are always very basic at this stage, so we have pinned a little bit of lace on the front for Vanessa to see how the ‘blending’ will work.

 Cutting out lace shapes from the fabric